Cielo (TV channel)

 Cielo mainly airs reruns of programs aired on Sky premium channels, similarly to Sky UK's counterpart Sky Mix.
-However it also simulcasts Sky TG24 news bulletins.
+However, it also simulcasts Sky TG24 news bulletins.

-As of the 15th september 2025 Cielo is being trasmitted in HD on all platforms along with Sky TG24.
+As of 15th September 2025, Cielo is being transmitted in HD on all platforms along with Sky TG24.

 Sky Italia has broadcast the coverage of the XXII Olympic Winter Games in Sochi (in which Sky owned broadcasting rights for Italy) free-to-air on the channel.